 Ongoing.
-Indicatively, there will be a PEMEA dedicated session during the EENA Conference 2018.
+Indicatively, a dedicated PEMEA session during the EENA Conference 2018 was done; the PEMEA implementation project was launched.

 PARTNERSHIPS

 Explore possible partnerships with existing apps to extend PEMEA functionalities (e.g. Waze to have an 112 functionality and following PEMEA architecture).